11 Ways for Small Businesses To Use AI in 2026

 Now that we’ve covered how businesses use AI, check out the following resources to help you learn more about how to integrate artificial intelligence into your business.

-Upwork can help you embrace AI across your business
+Upwork can help you integrate AI across your business

 By integrating AI across your business, your organization can save time, reduce costs, leverage advanced data for improved decision-making, and empower your team members to focus on more strategic priorities.